ulfschneider/markdown-it-echarts/README.md

 }
 ```

-Your charts will react to light mode and dark mode when you have `defaults.darkMode` settings, which will be applied when automatically when dark mode is detected.

 The settings to be applied to all `series` of all charts can be defined in the `defaults.series` settings object.

+Your charts will react to light mode and dark mode when you have `defaults.darkModeConfig` settings defined.
+In that case `darkModeConfig` will be applied automatically to each chart by the plugin when dark mode is active.

 ## Install